Integrated Members

 Miguel Magalhães is a Ph.D.
 Student in Text and Speech Linguistics and grant holder from Fundação para a Ciência e a Tecnologia within the KRUse programme.
 He has participated in several R&D projects and published several scientific papers in several national and international journals.
 Currently, his main areas of research are textual analysis, text mining and categorization.
 He also collaborates as a Portuguese foreign language teacher at the Universidade NOVA de Lisboa (NOVA FCSH/IMS) – Levels A1 to C2.

-With a degree in Languages, Literatures and Cultures, from NOVA University Lisbon – School of Social Sciences and Humanities, Bárbara Matias is currently attending the last year of the master’s degree in Teaching of the 3rd Cycle of Basic Education and Secondary Education, in the specialization area of Portuguese and English.
+With a degree in Languages, Literatures and Cultures, from NOVA University Lisbon – School of Social Sciences and Humanities, and a Master’s degree in Teaching of the 3rd Cycle of Basic Education and Secondary Education, in the specialization area of Portuguese and English.
 Presently, she is part of the DiTo Project, with a scholarship from the Portuguese Foundation for Science and Technology.

 Since 2007, she is PhD in Linguistics (Theory of Text) by Universidade NOVA de Lisboa.
 She is Professor at the Universidad Nacional de Rosario, Argentina and she is the coordinator of under graduation level on Portuguese for students of initial teacher training.
 She develops research on linguistics, and has published papers in the area of text analysis and textual genres, interlinguistic analysis (Portuguese-Spanish), and language teaching training.
 She was a post-doc grant fellow at CLUNL (2008-2013).
 At present she collaborates with CLUNL, mainly in the area of research of text genres.